-4. Attendance is required at every class meeting, and will be taken by the "stage manger" (a student who has volunteered for this position) during the class.
+4. Attendance is required at every class meeting, and will be taken by the stage manager (a student who has volunteered for this position) during the class.
 Each student is allowed 2 excused absences.
-Excuses must be made at least one day ahead of time by Professor Homan, preferably by e-mail: shakes@ufl.edu.
+Excuses must be requested at least one day ahead of time, preferably by an email sent to Professor Homan: shakes@ufl.edu.
 Excuses made the day of the absence, let alone after the fact, cannot be accepted.
 In very, very rare cases a student can be excused for more than two class meetings, but this must also be approved ahead of time.
 For each unexcused absence, the student's grade will be lowered by a letter.
 Please note there are no exceptions to this.
 If you miss a class without being excused, the stage manager will e-mail you about this later in the same day.